After-Shock/Cloudbox-wiki/Configuring-Settings.md

 - `plex_autoscan`

-  - `ip`: Server IP that Plex_Autoscan will listen on.
+  - `ip`: Server IP that Plex Autoscan will listen on.
+In the `Full` Cloudbox setup, this will be `0.0.0.0`.
 Default is `0.0.0.0`.

-    - Note 1: 0.0.0.0 is used because containers can not communicate with local host via 127.0.0.1.
+    - Note 1: 0.0.0.0 is for local machines, because containers can not communicate with local host via 127.0.0.1.

     - Note 2: If you have a separate Plex and Feeder setup, this will be the IP of the server where Plex is installed.